How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 **2nd place: Interviews with multiple companies (74%)**

-"I interviewed three people and chose the one I trusted the most.
+"Talk to three people and choose the one you trust most.

 The price was mid-range, but the sense of security was completely different."
 (K, 28 years old)